-The objectives of this project are (a) to advance the optimization of the layout of sensor networks and sensing techniques in collection systems to enhance One Water management, and (b) to improve data analytics, forecasting, modeling, and intelligent platform/dashboard environments to help with operations for a range of flow conditions and control schemes, preventive and in-time maintenance of collection systems, and optimization of capital improvement programs.
+The objectives of this project are (a) to advance the optimization of the layout of sensor networks and sensing techniques in collection works and sensing techniques in collection systems to enhance One Water management, and (b) to improve data analytics, forecasting, modeling, and intelligent platform/dashboard environments to help with operations for a range of flow conditions and control schemes, preventive and in-time maintenance of collection systems, and optimization of capital improvement programs.
 To be completed in 2027.